 We have created a separate guide to show you how to do this: Disable WordPress plugins in phpMyAdmin

 Check if you can access your site, after disabling the plugins.
-If it works, continue to step 4, if not please go on to step 3.
+If it works, continue to step 3, if not please go on to the next step.

 If you are using a customised theme on your site, this can also cause problems.
 To rule this out, you should temporarily change your active theme to one of the default WordPress themes (twentysixteen, twentyseventeen, etc.).